TeeNemz/LITA-CAPSTONE-RETAIL-STORE-SALES-DATA/README.md

  - In SQL Server Management Studio, codes were written to provide answers to research questions and screenshots of the output was taken.
  -  In Power BI, several visualizations were made using Bar charts, tables, cards, Pie charts, Slicers, etc.

+### EXPLORATORY DATA ANALYSIS
+---
+EDA involved the exploring of Data to answer some questions about the Data such as;

+1. EXCEL:
+i.
+Using pivot tables to summarize
+- total sales by product
+- total sales by region
+- total sales by month.
+ii.
+Use Excel formulas to calculate metrics such as average sales per product and total revenue by region

+2. SQL: Codes were written to validate these queries
+- retrieve the total sales for each product category.
+- find the number of sales transactions in each region.
+- find the highest-selling product by total sales value.
+- calculate total revenue per product.
+- calculate monthly sales totals for the current year.
+- find the top 5 customers by total purchase amount.
+- calculate the percentage of total sales contributed by each region.
+- identify products with no sales in the last quarter.

+3. POWER BI: Create a Dashboard that visualizes the insights found in Excel and SQL, the dashboard should include
+- Sales overview
+- Top-performing products, and
+- Regional breakdowns

+DATA ANALYSIS
+This is where we include some basic lines of code or queries or even some of the DAX expressions used during your analysis;